 THIS IS ABOUT THE ADVENTURE

 The "piebald" is a rare genetic color mutation that appears like partial albinism.
-Since ancient times, white animals held a special place in human society and are prominent and even sacred in many cultures' mythologies.
+Since ancient times, white animals held a special place in human society and are prominent and even sacred in many cultures.

-Animals who present the color mutation known as piebald lack pigmentation in certain parts of their bodies, but not in others.
+Animals with the piebald mutation lack pigmentation in certain parts of their bodies.
 A spotting pattern often occurs with the intermixing of pigmented and non-pigmented hair, skin, or feathers.
-Not present in all families of animals, piebald animals often have very stunning and distinguishing patterns.
-The amount of pigmented and non-pigmented areas can vary greatly, as mutations by definitions occur at random.
+Piebald animals often have very stunning and distinguishing patterns.